mpv-player/mpv/DOCS/man/en/options.rst

 --wid=<ID>
     (X11 and win32 only)
-    This tells mpv to attach to an existing window.See ``--slave-broken``.
+    This tells mpv to attach to an existing window.
+The ID is interpreted as "Window" on X11, and as HWND on win32.
+If a VO is selected that supports this option, a new window will be created and the given window will be set as parent.
+The window will always be resized to cover the parent window fully, and will add black bars to compensate for the video aspect ratio.

+    See ``--slave-broken``.